The Wolfhounds: History

-The Wolfhounds began as a slightly askew indiepop/rock band, and signed to the Pink label in 1986.
-First EP Cut the Cake was well enough received for the NME to include them on their C86 compilation album.
-After three singles and debut album Unseen Ripples From A Pebble on Pink, they briefly moved to Idea Records for the Me single, then rejoined Pink's boss at his new label September Records.
+After two more singles and a debut album, Unseen Ripples from a Pebble, on Pink, they briefly moved to Idea Records for the Me single, then rejoined Pink's boss at his new label September Records.
 September soon evolved into Midnight Music which was the Wolfhounds' home for all subsequent releases.

+Callahan has commented "as soon as we got attention, there was some panic in the band, with a couple of members thinking that we needed to be more commercial.
+It seemed ridiculous to me - we didn't have the chops for that.
+But we were a democracy, so that's how it went for a while."

 With original members Bolton and Clark replaced by David Oliver and Matt Deighton, the Wolfhounds' sound developed into a denser, less poppy sound.
 After a compilation of earlier material, second album proper Bright and Guilty was released in 1989, featuring the singles "Son of Nothing", "Rent Act" and "Happy Shopper".
 The sound progressed further with the albums Blown Away (also 1989) and Attitude (1990), which found them in Sonic Youth territory, interspersing raging guitars with elegant compositional exercises.
 This proved to be the final Wolfhounds release of the 80s, with the band splitting in early 1990.

+Callahan has commented "we put out three really good albums in the space of fifteen months that sounded like no-one else, and we even started to look good, but no-one gave a shit...
+People would say "if this band was from Boston, they'd be massive" and this kind of thing, but no-one was paying attention...
+We'd been through four labels in five years and it just wasn't happening.
+We weren't getting any more chances.
+We'd reached rock bottom.
+There was no way out."

-Golding and Stebbing formed Crawl, while Callahan hooked up with former Ultra Vivid Scene member Margaret Fiedler in Moonshake.
+Golding and Stebbing formed Crawl, while Callahan joined forces with former Ultra Vivid Scene member Margaret Fiedler in Moonshake.
 Matt Deighton formed Mother Earth.